 Exercise is essential and very helpful during pregnancy, but a few vital instructions should be followed that can benefit both the mother and baby.

-- Loose and Comfortable Clothing: This ensures that circulation is not obstructed.
+- Wear Loose and Comfortable Clothing: This ensures that circulation is not obstructed.

-- Moderate Temperature: A room that is too hot or too cold can affect your body temperature and harm the baby.
+- Control the Room Temperature: A room that is too hot or too cold can affect your body temperature and harm the baby.

 - Drink Plenty of Water: This ensures that you stay hydrated.

 - Wear Comfortable Footwear: This provides stability.

-- Stretch: Initially doing some stretching exercises helps prevent aches and
+- Warm up with Stretches: Initially doing some stretching exercises helps prevent aches and

-- Don’t Over-Exert: Don’t exercise if you are too tired.
+- Don’t Exert Yourself: Don’t exercise if you are too tired.